artisan-roaster-scope/artisan/_docs/08-cup-profile.md

 Menu>Roast>Cup Profile

-After you have cupped your coffee you can create cupping notes and produce a flavor wheel:
+After you have cupped your coffee you can create cupping notes and produce a cup profile graph:

 ![cupping wheel](/assets/images/gsg/cup profile.png)